Justine Chambers - 2023 Guest Creative Facilitator

 I see the stage, in its many shapes, sizes, and contexts as a mirror for human experience.
 I feel the poetry of our existence can be reflected in both the virtuosic imagination and the subtlety of the mundane.

 I am thrilled to cultivate a forum for creative practice, research, and dialogue such as CLEaR Forum for the Atlantic Provinces.
 Talking while making, reflecting while doing, observing while moving, etc. all of these combinations have been key values in my own choreographic process and understanding my body of work.
 These values have also informed the construction of the CLEaR Forum Lab.
 For me, the legacy of an artist’s choreographic work does not lie in the performance tally, but instead in the relationships built in the studio.
-Particularly, one’s personal relationship to their mode of inquiry in one’s ability to confront, pull apart, sit quietly, or embrace their modality of working.
+Particularly, one’s personal relationship to their mode of inquiry and the ability to confront, pull apart, sit quietly, or embrace their modality of working.

 Annually at CLEaR Forum we aim to make a space for possibility, for reflection – the rest and digest for the creative nervous system, and we also seek the gems found in a creative rub or facing hard obstacles.
-The lab takes place in the beautiful Annapolis Valley near the wondrous Bay of Fundy tides at a time when the landscape begins to renew and rejuvenate and the local area animals awaken from hibernation.
+The lab takes place in the beautiful Annapolis Valley near the wondrous Bay of Fundy tides, at a time when the landscape begins to renew and rejuvenate and the local area animals awaken from hibernation.
 This time of year is a gift for reflective thought and a wonderful metaphor for the coming together of the collective body tending to their own gardens’ of creative practice.

 Sara Coffin is an award-winning dance artist, choreographer, improviser, dance educator and Co-Artistic Director of Mocean Dance.